 - The Digital Audio Capture (DAC) app is an additional recording option available for the AP French, German, Italian, and Spanish Language and Culture Exams.
-In 2020, versions of the DAC app will be available for iPads and Chromebooks.
-The 2020 DAC app will be available for download in March from the Apple App Store and the Chrome Web Store.
-Schools that use the DAC app must use the 2020 version of the app.
+DAC app is available for iPads and Chromebooks.
+The 2021 DAC app will be available for download in March from the Apple App Store and the Chrome Web Store.
+Schools that use the DAC app must use the 2021 version of the app.
 (Files recorded using previous versions of the DAC app will not be accepted by the DAS portal.)

 You’ll order exams for AP French, German, Italian, Spanish Language and Culture and AP Spanish Literature and Culture through AP Registration and Ordering.
-For more information about ordering AP Exams, go to Ordering Exam Materials, or review the AP Coordinator’s Manual, Part 1.
+For more information about ordering AP Exams, go to Ordering Exam Materials.

 Ordering Master CDs